marcocavanna/FireDataModeler/README.md

 The returned function is a `Promise` resolved on data deleted.

-Invoking this function will delete not only the original contact, but also all other data setted in `writes` Array of Model Constructor.
-If writes path contain some query you can filter snap using [`snapFilter`](#paths-object) function to skip data update in certain case
+Invoking this function will delete not only the original contact but also all other data setted in `writes` Array of Model Constructor.
+If writes path contains some query you can filter snap using [`snapFilter`](#paths-object) function to skip data update in certain case

 ```js
 const ContactDeleter = Talker.$delete('Contact');